Perivascular space: Causes of dilated VRS

 Much of the current research concerning Virchow–Robin spaces relates to their known tendency to dilate.
 Research is presently being performed in order to determine the exact cause of dilation in these perivascular spaces.
 Current theories include mechanical trauma resulting from cerebrospinal fluid pulsation, elongation of ectactic penetrating blood vessels, and abnormal vascular permeability leading to increased fluid exudation.
 Further research has implicated shrinkage or atrophy of surrounding brain tissue, perivascular demyelination, coiling of the arteries as they age, altered permeability of the arterial wall and obstruction of lymphatic drainage pathways.
 In addition, insufficient fluid draining and injury to ischemic perivascular tissue resulting in an ex vacuo effect have been suggested as possible causes for dilated VRS.Dilated VRS might also be linked to vascular damage, blood leakage and microaneurysm formation.

 Association of dilated VRS and other diseases

 Recent and ongoing research has found associations between enlarged VRS and several disorders.

 Dementia

-At one point in time, dilated Virchow–Robin spaces were so commonly noted in autopsies of persons with dementia, they were believed to cause the disease.
-However, additional research is currently being performed in order to confirm or refute a direct connection between dilation of VRS and dementia.
+Dilated Virchow–Robin spaces were once commonly noted in autopsies of persons with dementia, giving suspicion they may be a factor in the disease, although this association has not been confirmed.

-Analysis of VRS may distinguish dementia caused by arteriosclerotic microvascular disease from dementia caused by neurodegenerative disease.
-A 2005 study has evidenced that a substantial amount of VRS in the substantia innominata, lentiform nucleus, and the caudate nucleus of the basal ganglia may implicate dementia due to arteriosclerotic microvascular disease, in particular Ischemic Vascular Dementia, as opposed dementia due to neurodegenerative disease, specifically Alzheimer's disease and frontotemporal dementia.
-Thus, perhaps VRS dilation can be used to distinguish between diagnoses of vascular dementias and degenerative dementias.